 The project has been building durable water canals to provide irrigation to land surrounding the 755 households.
 This will help approximately 4565 villagers and is contributing to dramatically increasing crop yields.
 The previous canal made of mud and grass is being replaced by a meter wide and half a meter high canal made of cement and reinforced rebar.
 This greatly improves the prevention of water losses and saves farmers from the work associated with the continuous need to redig and reinforce mud walls from caving inwards and being washed away by mudslides during monsoon season.

-With the Nepal Irrigation Initiative we have many hard working volunteers who come to Nepal to work hand in hand with the villagers on the project.
-Donation to the ICO Irrigation initiative support the purchase of cement, sand, aggregate and local skilled labour.
-When donating to the Nepal Irrigation initiative there is a provision for an individual to donate to help offset the cost of travel for a volunteer to make their way to Nepal to work.
-The only way a donation will go to help a travelling volunteer is that a certain individuals name is clearly stated on the donation statement/cheque clarifying that the donation is to help with travel cost.
+With the Nepal Irrigation Initiative, we have many hard working volunteers who come to Nepal to work hand in hand with the villagers on the project.
+Donations to the ICO Irrigation initiative support the purchase of cement, sand, aggregate and local skilled labour.
+When donating to the Nepal Irrigation initiative, there is a provision for an individual to donate to help offset the cost of travel for a volunteer to make their way to Nepal to work.
+The only way a donation will go to help a travelling volunteer is that a certain individuals name is clearly stated on the donation statement/cheque, clarifying that the donation is to help with travel cost.
 Any donation to the Nepal Irrigation initiative that is not clearly stated as such will go to the cost of cement/sand and local labour.

 Before and After: